Treatment for thyroid cancer

 What happens after treatment?

-When your thyroid gland is removed, your body can’t produce thyroid hormones anymore.
-Without these hormones, your metabolism would slow down.
-You could develop dry skin and hair, tiredness, poor concentration and lack of energy.
+If you’ve had all your thyroid gland removed, your body can’t produce thyroid hormones anymore.
+Without these hormones, your metabolism slows down.
+This can cause dry skin and hair, tiredness, poor concentration and lack of energy.

 What can help?